-Members of the Committee shall be appointed by the Board based on nominations recommended by the Nominating and Governance Committee of the Board and shall serve at the pleasure of the Board and for such terms as the Board may determine.
+Members of the Committee shall be appointed by the Board based on nominations recommended by the Nominating and Corporate Governance Committee of the Board and shall serve at the pleasure of the Board and for such terms as the Board may determine.

 Committee Structure and Operations

-The Board of Directors shall designate one member of the Committee as its chairperson.
+The Board shall designate one member of the Committee as its Chairperson.
 In the event of a tie vote on any issue, the Chairperson’s vote shall decide the issue.
 The Committee shall meet in person or telephonically at least two times a year at a time and place determined by the Chairperson, with further meetings to occur, or actions to be taken by written consent, when deemed necessary or desirable by the Committee or its Chairperson.

 Committee Duties and Responsibilities